Autobahns of Austria: Tolls

 Vignettes (coll.
 Pickerl) are available in varying lengths of validity (10 days, two months, or a year).
 As of 2016, a vignette valid for a year costs €85.70 for cars and €34.10 for motorcycles.
 To prove to have paid this fee, the toll stickers have to be put onto the inside of the front windscreen.
 Once removed, they no longer are valid, so each car on Austrian Autobahns needs its own toll sticker.
+From 2018, digital vignettes are an alternative to toll stickers.
+Digital vignette is purchased on the internet and linked to the vehicle's registration plate.

 Since 2004 trucks must carry the GO-Box, a little white box which counts the length of the Autobahn used by way of electrical control points, queried by overhead DSRC microwave radio transceivers at different locations.
 Overhead 3-D infrared laser scanners are used to detect and photograph trucks travelling without it.

 A fine of €110 must be paid if a vehicle is on the motorway without a GO-Box or a vignette, or a fine of €240 if a vignette is not affixed onto the windscreen or in one of the approved places or the vehicle is on the motorway with a vignette that has expired or been tampered with.
 If the driver refuses to pay the fine, then the fine will increase to between €300 and €3,000.